groovy-tutorial/groovy-tutorial/manuscript/02_05_Strings.md

 I> Strings are pieces of text.

-There are a two main ways in which you can declare a string in Groovy: single or double quotes
+There are two main ways in which you can declare a string in Groovy: single or double quotes

 {title="The String section",width="wide"}
 | Method | Usage |